 When we see a pitcher winning awards, winning World Series and making millions and millions of dollars, we equate that to success.
-But inside, Chris Carpenter was struggling and he allowed the lifestyle of a big league player to consume him.
+But inside, Carpenter was struggling and he allowed the lifestyle of a big league player to consume him.
 “It was about money, it was about cars, it was about fame.
 I was never happy.”

 Carpenter says he would wake up each morning with guilt and shame, wondering why he acted a certain way or why he said something he shouldn’t have to someone.
 He was broken.

-“In the back of my mind, I was like, I got other things to do,” said Carpenter.
+After being asked to go to this tournament for a few years, Carpenter finally said yes.
+“In the back of my mind, I was like, ‘I got other things to do,'” Carpenter said.
 “But for some reason, this year, I said yes.”

 Fifteen minutes later, Carpenter says a cab showed up.
 It was a man, his wife and in the backseat was their dog.

 “I rode home with a dog in the backseat.
 They asked me how I got out here.
-I said I don’t know.
+I said, ‘I don’t know.’
 They brought me back, dropped me off at the place I was at the night before.
 I packed my bag and went to the airport.”

-You can also watch it below.
+You can also watch it here: